Skip to main content

 • S3 — In Mirror this goes through the object storage sink; Turbo has a native s3_sink.

-• Kafka — Turbo’s Kafka sink adds data_format, topic_partitions, schema_registry_url, and message_max_bytes.
+• Kafka — Turbo’s Kafka sink adds data_format (required), topic_partitions, and message_max_bytes. schema_registry_url lives in the Kafka secret, not the sink config.

-• Webhooks — Turbo’s webhook sink supports one_row_per_request, payload_version, and a primary_key, but does not support secret_name yet.
+• Webhooks — Turbo’s webhook sink supports secret_name (with httpauth secrets), one_row_per_request, payload_version, and primary_key.

 Step 2: Validate the Turbo definition